From Product School Student to Fitbit PM

 Jessica Uelmen is a Product School graduate.
 She recently got a new Product Manager job at Fitbit.
 We took her out for a coffee to congratulate her.
-While out we asked her a few questions about the work, how she got the job and how did Product School help her in the process.
+While out we asked her a few questions about the work, how she got it and how did Product School help her in the process.
 Sneak peek for all of the fitbitters out there; she will be improving the product for you!

 Laura: To start with, tell us a little bit about your progression into product management.